pusher/libPusher/README.md

 # libPusher, an Objective-C client for Pusher

-[Pusher](http://pusherapp.com/) by [New Bamboo](http://new-bamboo.co.uk) is a hosted service that sits between your web application and the browser that lets you deliver events in real-time using HTML5 WebSockets (using Flash as a fallback).
+[Pusher](http://pusherapp.com/) by [New Bamboo](http://new-bamboo.co.uk) is a hosted service that sits between your web application and the browser that lets you deliver events in real-time using HTML5 WebSockets.

 This project was borne out of the idea that a web browser doesn't have to be the only client that receives your web app's real-time notifications.
 Why couldn't your iPhone, iPad or Mac OSX app receive real-time notifications either?

 Apple provides its own push notification service which is great for getting alert-type notifications to your app's users whether or not they are using the app, but for real-time updates to data whilst they are using your app, hooking into your web app's existing event-dispatch mechanism is far less hassle (and is great if you want to be able to interact with other web services that might not have access to the APNS).

+## Update: August 2011

+A large update was made to this library in August 2011 that is not backwards compatible with previous-versions of this library.
+Users are advised to take the time to update their code to use the new API, which now mirrors more closely the Pusher Javascript API and will be more stable going forwards.

+The major changes are:

+* Re-architected the core API to bring it in line with the Javascript API.
+* Support multiple channels over a single connection.
+* Added support for private and presence channels.
+* Added block-support for event callbacks.
+* Extracted the wrapper for the Pusher REST API into a standalone component.
+* Dropped support for iOS 3.0

 ## Installation instructions